 If the CA's aims have remained very similar - the exchange of cruising information between likeminded sailors - the means have not.
-It still maintains a library of over 10,000 books, charts and guides at its Limehouse base - something one of its former leaders Herbert Hanson described in the 1920s as: "a collection of great interest, containing a number of beautiful books".
+It still maintains a library of over 10,000 books, charts and guides at its Limehouse base - something

 But the CA has embraced the digital age, and an increasing number of its members' reports are available online in a library of 16,000 pages: the distilled wisdom of generations of cruising sailors.
-This has developed into the CAptain's Mate app, which displays the CA's rich mine of location-specific information on a world map.
+This has developed into the CAptain's Mate app, which displays the CA's rich mine of locationspecific information on a world map.
 Every pin logo on it represents a report or a log that can be viewed online - there are thousands.

 The app is being relaunched and will display the hundreds of marinas, chandleries, shops and boatyards where CA members can get a discount, as well as the ports around the world which have an honorary local representative.
 "With all our cruising information available online to our members they don't have to be in London to find out where to winter their boats at home or abroad, enjoy the hundreds of companies who offer our members discounts or find out how their VAT status might land them in deep water," added Beryl.

 And that room in Fleet Street has become a purpose-built home on Limehouse Basin in London.
 It was built in 1994 with an investment that came from a peculiar source.
 The CA owned Captain Cook's handwritten logs, but its insurer would not allow the logs to be displayed.
 Cambridge University offered to buy them for £750,000, with the proviso that CA members could still see them in organised visits.
+The building serves as a clubhouse, bar and restaurant, library and even offers bed and breakfast to members for £60 for a couple for the night.
+It also hosts lively talks and seminars on Wednesday nights.
+But the CA is not just about CA House.
+There are 20 sections organising rallies, cruising in company, talks and visits.
+The sections include areas around Britain, the Baltic, Biscay, French inland waterways, Mediterranean and further.
+There's even an Antipodean section.
+So wherever you live or sail there is a section near you.